 Why We Love This Recipe

-- Quick to prepare: Ready in just 25 minutes
+- Quick to prepare: Ready in just 25 minutes.

-- Versatile: Perfect for a quick lunch or a special occasion
+- Versatile: Perfect for a quick lunch or a special occasion.

-- Flavorful: A delicious combination of savory and zesty flavors
+- Flavorful: A delicious combination of flavors.

 - Sushi-grade Ahi Tuna: The centerpiece of this salad, sushi-grade tuna is lean and packed with flavor.